 Public disclosure of NATO information

 The NATO Archives works to improve the transparency of the Alliance through the Public Disclosure Programme.
 It aims to stimulate discussion, facilitate research on NATO and, more generally, support NATO’s ongoing engagement with the public.
-So far, the programme has released over 325,000 documents spanning across over 30 years of NATO history from 1949-1982.
+So far, the programme has declassified and publicly disclosed over 500,000 documents spanning across over 40 years of NATO history from 1949 to 1990.

 - The NATO Archives raises awareness of the Organization’s archival heritage through the declassification and public disclosure of records of permanent value related to the evolution of NATO, its missions, consultations and the decision-making process.